Analysts unconvinced about Diebold-Wincor Nixdorf deal benefits

 Shares in Wincor Nixdorf closed up 17 percent at 45.55 euros on Monday compared to the offer price of 52.50 euros.
 Diebold shares were up 8.4 percent.

-Diebold wants to tie with Wincor to create a bigger competitor to market leader NCR (NCR.N).
+Diebold wants to tie with Wincor to create a bigger competitor to market leader NCR.

 A combination of Wincor Nixdorf and Diebold would be the global market leader in ATMs/Banking, with a market share of about 35 percent, leaving NCR the global number two with an estimated share of 25 percent, said Stefan Augustin, an analyst at Kepler Cheuvreux.